Short people have long faces and

 … and all it takes is for someone to show it to the world.

 Pursuing a career in research involves more than working in a lab or sitting behind a computer all day, it also involves disseminating results and promoting the research.
 Within the scientific community, communicating research happens through the publication of papers and participation at conferences, but it is equally important to engage to the general public through outreach activities.
 Part of my PhD project includes participating in outreach, and I have to say I’ve quite enjoyed the projects I’ve been involved in so far (even though I’ve actually not done any outreach yet, just preparation of).
 Therefore, a bit of internet ramble on outreach.
+1. What is outreach?

 In this context, I guess outreach can be defined as raising awareness on a certain topic, such as science or academic research.
 It involves disseminating information about that topic to the general public and people outside the field to increase understanding and interest.
 Additionally, it could help engage children to the field.
 Outreach tools would include advertisement leaflets, newsletters, stalls or exhibitions in community centres, university open days, and the organisation of lectures and workshops at schools.
 Just to give a few examples.
+2. Why even do research?

 There is a discrepancy between how science is communicated through media and the actual reality of the research.
 Increasing the understanding of the topics of research, how research is done and how results are generally interpreted can perhaps help solve this problem.
 Additionally, outreach towards primary and secondary school pupils can perhaps shed a light on how research works and open up prospects of future studies and jobs.
 Research isn’t at all like the science you learn in school, and it can help get a few nerds enthusiastic about pursuing a career in science by showing them what’s in store.
+3. Does outreach actually have an effect?

 Let’s hope so.
 I’m sure there’s numbers out there, but I don’t know how to find them.
 And as I haven’t actually participated in any events yet, I can’t draw on personal experience.
 But even if all outreach does is raise awareness, I think that’s already a worthy cause.
 And if I can get even one child enthusiastic about science, I would consider that an accomplishment.
 “Did you know you can actually walk on water, if only you add enough cornstarch and turn it into a non-Newtonian fluid, isn’t physics awesome?”
+4. My favourite outreach project

 I guess it all started when I was 17 and went to the university open days.
 I already knew what I wanted to study, it wasn’t a hard choice, but had never considered anything further than the 3 year bachelor.
 Something a master student told me that day just stuck.
 She was studying nanoscience and when we asked her why, her answer was something along these lines: “It’s just fascinating.
 You know how the universe is infinitely large, well the nanoworld is sort of the same, just infinitely small.”
 And I could never get that out of my head.